Highland Real Estate

 Why is Highland real estate so expensive?

-Highland commands premium prices due to large lot sizes (often 1/2 acre+), mountain views, excellent schools, and deliberate lack of commercial development.
-The city's reputation for quality and limited inventory drives prices above Utah County averages.
+Highland commands premium prices due to large lot sizes (often 1/2 acre+), Mount Timpanogos views, excellent Alpine School District schools, and deliberate lack of commercial development.
+The city's reputation for quality living and limited inventory drives prices above Utah County averages.
+Salisbury Real Estate serves 17 Wasatch Front cities and helps buyers find the right balance of lifestyle and budget.

 Can I have horses in Highland?

 Yes — many Highland neighborhoods are equestrian-friendly, particularly in areas with larger lots (1/2 acre+).
 However, some HOAs restrict livestock.
-We always verify animal regulations for specific properties.
+Salisbury Real Estate always verifies animal regulations for specific Highland properties before clients make offers.

-Whether you're buying, selling, or considering the Highland lifestyle — let's talk about what this premium community offers.
+Whether you're buying, selling, or considering the Highland lifestyle — we know this premium community and can guide you through it.

 Call (801) 245-0511